🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Senior bathtubs that consider caregivers, too

 Many adult children and caregivers quietly worry every time they help a loved one step into a traditional tub.
-Walk in tubs for elderly can reduce some of that strain by allowing helpers to stand outside the tub, while their loved one is seated inside.
+Walk in tubs for elderly can reduce some of that strain by allowing helpers to stand outside the tub while their loved one is seated inside.

 That can mean:

-• More predictable transfer routines.
+• More predictable transfer routines that are easier to plan around.

 Low-profile walk in tub with door entry.
 Many seniors appreciate being able to sit and close the door rather than stepping over a tall wall.